 ”We knew they [militants] could act at anytime and anywhere, because they live among us and some even have dual nationality.
 But we did not feel particularly targeted.”

-The identity of the captors has not been confirmed but all eyes are on Nigeria’s Boko Haram which has been responsible for a number of abductions in Northern Cameroon.
+The identity of the captors has not been confirmed but all eyes are on Nigeria’s an extremist group that is located primarily in Northern Nigeria More which has been responsible for a number of abductions in Northern Cameroon.
 In November, the French priest Georges Vandenbeusch was abducted, taken to Nigeria and then freed at the end of last year.
-In February 2013, seven members of a French family, including four children, were kidnapped by Boko Haram following a visit to the Waza National Park near Lake Chad.
+In February 2013, seven members of a French family, including four children, were kidnapped by an extremist group that is located primarily in Northern Nigeria More following a visit to the Waza National Park near Lake Chad.
 The Moulin-Fournier family was released after two months.

 The resurgence of attacks has created a climate of anxiety among the population, says Fr.
 Djonyang.